ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/ZOOM-Instrument-Details.md

 The ZOOM shutter is due to open in February 2017 (see Zoom plan 28th May 2016).

 ## Control System ##
-ZOOM will use the IBEX control system.
+ZOOM uses the IBEX control system.

 ## ZOOM Equipment ##
 The equipment listed below is to be used on ZOOM.
 Please add new information (e.g. new items of equipment, new notes, information about drivers, etc. to this table).